lightkurve/lightkurve/docs/source/about/contributing.rst

         $ python -m pip uninstall lightkurve
         $ python -m pip install --editable .  # creates the symbolic link

+    This "editable install" method requires `pip` version `21.3` or higher.
     While this method of installing Lightkurve is not usually recommended, it can be useful when you wish to modify and test multiple different packages in a single environment.

-4. Add a link to the main repository to your git enviroment
+4. Add a link to the main repository to your git environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To be able to pull in any recent changes, we need to tell your copy of lightkurve